-Students learn the skills required for the installation of flooring, tiling, roofing, bathroom fixtures, and kitchen appliances.
-Additionally, student obtain knowledge of air-conditioning systems, heating systems, and plumbing components for water and drainage.
-Students also learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.
+Students will have the opportunity to learn the skills required for the installation of flooring, tiling, roofing, bathroom fixtures, and kitchen appliances.
+Additionally, students obtain knowledge of airconditioning systems, heating systems, and plumbing components for water and drainage.
+Additionally, students will have the opportunity to learn skills associated with career success, such as effective communication, listening skills, time management, problem solving, and organizational skills.